Gisho-P/OpenExoplanetExtractor/README.md

 These were used for xmltodict.py and dicttoxml.py

 How to Run the code:

-To run any py files, all the .py files are in the same directory
+To run any py files, all the .py files are in the same directory The deliverbale 3 part 2 report is located under sprint1->Documentation